Speech Intelligibility in Toddlers

 This is one reason I love signs or even pictures, especially for difficult words your child asks for routinely that you never get on his first (or seventh) attempt.
 If he keeps asking you for something and you finally “get it,” store a mental “audio clip” of the word, or take a picture of the object so you can use it to help the next time.

 What should you do when your child mispronounces a word?
 Model the word correctly and move on.
-Your child asks, “Tootie.”
+Your child asks, “Tootie?”
 You say, “Cookie?
 You want a cookie?
 Here you go!”

 Actually, before you start to work on specific consonant sound errors, there are other more important factors you should consider to make your child easier to understand.

-First Targets for Intelligible Speech in Toddlers
+First Targets for Speech Intelligibility in Toddlers

 1. Is my child using the correct number of syllables in a word?